Sweden Social Web Camp: History

+The last known public event happened in 2013.
+SSWC took a year off in 2014, with a plan to come back in 2015.
+The 2015 event was then cancelled due to the sale of the island of Tjärö and closure of most of its infrastructure, and failure to find an appropriate replacement site.

 Structure

 The first two years (2009, 2010) was held as a traditional unconference where the content was decided by the participants on the spot, booking locations on the island using the unconference grid.
 The third year an extra day was added and the suggested topics were crowd-sourced beforehand and an online voting system was used to vote for the most popular topics.
 The 35 topics with the highest votes were allocated a slot on the first day.

-Organised travel, called the Twittering buses, contributes to the event and many consider travelling with the buses an essential part of the experience.
+Organised travel, called the Twittering buses, contributed to the event and many consider travelling with the buses an essential part of the experience.